 Massachusetts News - Page 37

-Baseball Rivalry Plays Out on Poker Table
+Baseball Rivalry Plays Out on Poker Table2 February 2005

 News Brief: The New York Yankees-Boston Red Sox rivalry is one of the biggest in sports history.
 But a new reality series will have it play out among their fans at the poker table rather than on the baseball field.